 Parent-controlled sleep props are often unavoidable at the beginning of the newborn stage.
 Newborns are not used to sleeping on a firm, flat surface, so it takes some time and practice to be able to sleep without any help.
 However, this should eventually be the goal in order for your child to be an independent sleeper, in control of his own sleep.

 Some parents are able to end the newborn stage without parent-controlled props, through very gentle practice (not sleep training).
-I offer a newborn guide to help you do just that.
-If you do come out of the newborn stage with parent-controlled sleep props (many do- don't feel bad), sleep training can begin at 16 weeks to help your baby learn independent sleep skills.
+My New Bundle of Joy E-Course teaches you how to do just that, among so much more!
+If you do come out of the newborn stage with parent-controlled sleep props (many do- don't feel bad), formal sleep training can begin at 16 weeks to help your baby learn independent sleep skills.
 Some parents choose to wait until much later; sleep training can take place through the toddler and preschooler years as well.